 CREATE TABLE t1(c1 int primary key, c2 int, c3 int);

--- Query with the PUSH_LIMIT hint.
+-- Query example using the PUSH_LIMIT hint

 SELECT /*+push_limit*/ *